Nonlinear Scattering Theory for Asymptotically de Sitter Vacuum Solutions in All Even Spatial Dimensions: The Model Systems

 We write the Bianchi system along $\{u=-1\}$ as a system of wave equations.
 Using the fact that $\nabla_S\Psi=-2\Psi,$ and that $\tr\underline{\chi}=v\tr\chi-n,$ we can rewrite the equations for the Bianchi pairs on $\{u=-1\}$ as follows:

-Using the commutation formulas, we can rewrite the system of Bianchi equations on $\{u=-1\}$ as a system of wave equations: \begin{proposition} We have the system of wave equations on $\{u=-1\}$ for any $m\geq0,$ $0\leq l\leq\frac{n}{2}-2:$
+Using the commutation formulas in Lemma~\ref{commutation lemma with F notation}, we can rewrite the system of Bianchi equations on $\{u=-1\}$ as a system of wave equations: \begin{proposition} We have the system of wave equations on $\{u=-1\}$ for any $0\leq m\leq M,$ $0\leq l\leq\frac{n}{2}-2:$

 where we have the error term notation:

 and we point out that in the RHS of \eqref{model wave system 2} we sum the terms for all $\Psi.$ Similarly, using the schematic equation: